A-Hayes/AHayes.github.io/landing.md

 			<h2>About</h2>
 		</header>
 		<p>
-			Asa Hayes is a recent graduate of Texas A&M University.
-While focusing on Geographic Information Science and Technology for major studies along with a Computer Science minor, he has worked to create a wide base of experience in several technical and artistic areas.
-By doing so, he hopes to find new perspectives and solutions for each and reduce crosstalk and confusion between these fields, as he believes that they are more deeply tied than many people in either field usually notice.
+			Asa Hayes is currently a graduate student at Texas A&M University, under the M.S. in Vizualization program.
+Starting with a B.S. in Geographic Information Science and Technology for major studies along with a Computer Science minor, he has worked to create a wide base of experience in several technical and artistic areas.
+By doing so, he hopes to find new perspectives and solutions for each and reduce crosstalk and confusion between these fields, as he believes that they are more deeply tied than many people in either sometimes notice.
 		</p>
 	</div>
 </section>